grafana/agent/docs/sources/flow/reference/components/otelcol.processor.tail_sampling.md

 ### trace_state block

 The `trace_state` block configures a policy of type `trace_state`.
-The policy will sample based on TODO.
+The policy will sample based on TraceState value matches.

 The following arguments are supported: